-I grew up in West Dorset and qualified as a manufacturing engineer before fleeing to France in 1995 to escape machines and numbers.
+I grew up on a farm in West Dorset and qualified as a manufacturing engineer before fleeing to France in 1995 to escape machines and numbers.
 I studied French at Pau university but only became bilingual when I met my French partner, who taught me slang and rude words.
 We have two teenage daughters and live among the vines in Poitou-Charentes.

 During my 22 years in France, I’ve written 3 novels, lots of non-fiction features and have had short stories published in literary magazines and placed in several competitions.
 These include a shortlisting in the Bath Short Story Award 2017: my story Big Bones was published in the anthology, which has some fabulous stories in it and can be bought from the BSSA website.